nok1214/NASA-PROJECT/README.md

 ## Description

-- A full-stack project that utilizing MongoDb and express for the backend
-- and use React for the frontend
-- user will be able to create launches using a simple form to save the data
-- This application can delete the launches and it will be shown in the history tab
+A full-stack project that utilizing MongoDb and express for the backend and use React for the frontend, user will be able to create launches using a simple form to save the data.
+This application can delete the launches and it will be shown in the history tab